James Atlas: Career

 Atlas was a contributor to The New Yorker, and he was an editor at The New York Times Magazine for many years.
 He edited volumes of poetry and wrote several novels and two biographies.
-In 2002, he started Atlas Books, which at one time published two series in conjunction with HarperCollins and W.W.
-Norton.
+In 2002, he started Atlas Books, which at one time published two series in conjunction with HarperCollins and W. W. Norton.
 In 2007, the company was renamed Atlas & Company, to coincide with the launch of its new list.
 Atlas joined Amazon Publishing and Atlas & Company stopped publishing new titles in 2012.

-Atlas's work appeared in The New York Times Book Review, The New York Review of Books, The London Review of Books, Vanity Fair, Harper's, New York Magazine, and Huffington Post.
+Atlas's work appeared in The New York Times Book Review, The New York Review of Books, the London Review of Books, Vanity Fair, Harper's Magazine, New York magazine, and The Huffington Post.

 Personal life and death

 In 1975 he married psychiatrist Dr. Anna Fels.
 Atlas died in Manhattan, New York on September 4, 2019, from complications of a lung condition.
 He was survived by his wife and a son, daughter, and grandson.